 Experiment with roles of the people in their home, school, and community by coming into contact with the needs and wishes of others

 (Creasey, Jarvis, & Berk, 1998; Wheeler, 2004).

-Experience others' points

-of view by working through conflicts

-about space, materials, or rules
+Experience others' points of view by working through conflicts about space, materials, or rules positively than in a year of conversation".

-positively

 (Smilansky & Shefatya, 1990; Spodek & Saracho, 1998).